ibm-cloud-docs/billing-usage/manage_billing.md

 American Express can't be used as a payment method for India, Singapore, and South Africa based accounts that are billed in US dollars.
 {: note}

-### Updating your payment methods
-{: #changepaymethod-paypal}

-If you're using a payment method that's not a credit card, complete the following steps to switch to your payment method:

-1. Go to the [Payments](/billing/payments) page in the {{site.data.keyword.cloud_notm}} console.
-2. Click **Payment method**.
-3. In the Add Payment Method section, select **Pay with Other**, and click **Submit change request**.
-A support case to change your payment method is then created for you.

-Some payment methods aren't accepted as recurring payment methods.
-You must manually submit the payment each month.
-{: note}

 ###  India-based customers with accounts that are billed in US Dollars
 {: #rupees-billing}